MailTape/MailTape-v1/_posts/2017-01-29-infinite-bisous.md

 # Mailtape's selection

 + ## infinite bisous - life + you
-_Inès_: **"**As every good Sunday, this song takes its time to wake up It is very cathartic **"**
+_Inès_: **"**Building A slow s every good Sunday, this song takes its time to wake up It is very cathartic **"**

 + ## These New Puritans - The Way I Do
 _Inès_: **"**These New Puritans has been a favorite band of mine for years now, and this song is one of my favorites.
-It starts very simply, and then layers up until reaching this kind of tragic yet very optimistic ending.
+It starts very simply, and layers up until reaching this kind of tragic yet very optimistic ending.
 It is a quiet moment suspended in time, calming and awakening.**"**

 + ## Ménage à Trois - Conditional Love
 _Inès_: **"**This song feels like being in a car, windows open, driving endlessly on a hot summer day, the wind blowing inside making the temperature perfect, wearing sunglasses, foolishly smiling.
 Perfect.**"**

 + ## Ben Ji - Anchors
 _Inès_: **"**I couldn’t stop listening to this song after hearing it for the first time and I still don’t really know why.
 It’s a bit all over the place.
-It’s like that tiny hyperactive moment after your first coffee, when you feel like you can do anything and nothing can stop you.**"**
+It’s like that tiny hyperactive moment after your first coffee, when you feel like you can do anything and nothing can stop you.
+Time to wake up!**"**

 <p id="outroduction">That’s all folks!
 Thanks to [infinite bisous](https://www.facebook.com/infinitebisous/ "Facebook") for his participation and Pierre-Julien for the illustration.
-Have a ???
-Sunday! </p>
+Have a lovely Sunday! </p>